EugenUA/vulnerabilitiesAnalysis/README.md

 needs to operate with, for example database: every table in the database is represented by entity classes.
 Objects of these classes are then entries of the table.
-* Main class is the main control point of the whole program.
+* vlnAggr class is the main control point of the whole program.
 It sets the rules of user-program and inter-modules cooperation.
 * Resources package contains properties file which specifies current (variable) program options.